 Chlamydia and Gonorrhoea Testing

-It is not easily noticed and can lead onto more serious problems if left untreated, which is why it is important to get tested
+It is not easily noticed and can lead to more severe problems if left untreated, which is why it is essential to get tested.

-You can collect a simple Chlamydia and Gonorrhoea test kit from our Reception desk or ask your doctor or nurse for one when you attend for any appointment
+You can collect a simple Chlamydia and Gonorrhoea test kit from our Reception desk or ask your doctor or nurse for one when you attend for an appointment

 Sexual Health and HIV Testing